tapecanvas/norns-canvas/README.md

 - [ ] param to purge /data/norns-canvas/ screenshot folder (maybe not if i can work in editing to gallery script)
 - [ ] make pixel/xy info display a param (on/off
 - [ ] make screenshot type/size a param option (see screenshot docs)
+- [ ] save screenshots to /data/norns-canvas/png or fix gallery to not try to display folders from inside data folder (galleryxy, norns-gallery, etc) - these seem to repopulate
+#### norns-gallery
+- [ ] option to hide display info
+- [ ] save settings/galleries as params so psets work
+- [ ] add option to delete images

 ## archive
+- gallery: add "no images in gallery dir" splash screen
+- gallery: create default gallery dir if it doesn't exist
+- gallery: add multiple directory support k3 to add dir and k2 to switch between dir
+- update norns-canvas screenshot dir
 - (started) another script idea -> a gallery to display canvas screenshots (see galleryXY.lua) and norns-gallery
 - 2d array for pixels
 - remove filename display